detelinradev/carpooling/README.md

 ![2019-08-30 (36)](https://user-images.githubusercontent.com/39421427/64017439-42bd0d00-cb32-11e9-872b-be557da6aee8.png)

 Here the passenger is accepted and because we changed available trip seats to 1, the trip status becomes `BOOKED` automatically.
+All passengers that left with passenger status `PENDING` will be automatically marked as `REJECTED`.
 If we decide to reject the passenger thereafter the seat will be recalculated to +1 and trip status changed appropriately

 ![2019-08-30 (37)](https://user-images.githubusercontent.com/39421427/64017440-42bd0d00-cb32-11e9-9f07-ddb6f7df50d0.png)